 - 28. The Park County Fair endorses and supports the Wholesome Meat Act and requires that all exhibitors are in compliance with said act. - 29.
 All livestock will remain the property and in the possession of the exhibitor until they are loaded for shipment and have been accepted by the purchaser as wholesome.
 The Fair Board assumes no responsibility for loss due to death or injury to any animals during or following the Fair. - 30.
 Only animals that have been awarded first place premiums will be permitted to compete for Champion.
 The remaining first premium winners and the second premium winners in the class from which the Champion was selected may compete for Reserve Champion. - 31.
-Exhibitors will be limited to two animals they may enter in individual classes. - 32.
-Any antibiotic, medication, pesticide, or other substance administered to any market animal on the fairgrounds will be administered by or under the direct supervision of the Fair Veterinarian. - 33.
+Any antibiotic, medication, pesticide, or other substance administered to any market animal on the fairgrounds will be administered by or under the direct supervision of the Fair Veterinarian. - 32.
 The Park County Fair Board reserves the right to screen or test any market animal for drug residues of any nature and take any action deemed appropriate if testing results show any positive residues above naturally occurring levels.
 Random checks for drug residue and disease may be performed by the Fair veterinarian and/or slaughtering plants.
-Any 4-H member found to be in violation will forfeit all monies, not be eligible for the 4-H Livestock Auction and may be barred from any future shows. - 34.
+Any 4-H member found to be in violation will forfeit all monies, not be eligible for the 4-H Livestock Auction and may be barred from any future shows. - 33.
 Anyone may assist, help or provide guidance to any 4-H member with grooming and/or fitting provided the exhibitor is present.
 Family members may assist 4-H members with washing and daily care as long as the exhibitor is present.
-Senior members are encouraged to provide support and help the younger 4-H members.
+Senior members are encouraged to provide support and help the younger 4-H members. - 34.
+Feeding and watering of livestock in the alleyways, on the wash racks, or in the show ring will